 The declaration will not be effective if, at the time the declaration was made, the credit provider, or a person prescribed by the NCCP Regulations, knew or had reason to believe (or would have done if they had made reasonable enquiries) that the credit would in fact be applied wholly or predominantly for a Code purpose (s 13(3) NCC).
 Because regulation 67 of the NCCP Regulations defines a prescribed person broadly, the knowledge of most people ordinarily involved in arranging a business purpose declaration will be relevant in deciding whether a business purpose declaration is effective.

-If a declaration is found to be ineffective under section 13(3) of the NCC, the credit will be taken to have been provided for a Code purpose.
-This exception provides an important protection to debtors, who might otherwise be tricked into signing away their right to protection under the NCC.
+If a declaration is found to be ineffective under the NCC (s 13(3)), the credit will be taken to have been provided for a Code purpose.
+This exception protects debtors, who might otherwise be tricked into signing away their right to protection under the NCC.
 This is a significant improvement on the Old Code and should help to address Code-avoidance mechanisms.

 For contracts entered into before 1 July 2010, section 13 of the NCC does not apply.
 Instead, section 11 of the Old Code applies in effect (item 3 sch 1 Transitional Act).

 The NCC applies only if there is a charge (e.g. interest or certain fees) for providing the credit.

 The NCC only applies if the credit provider provides credit in the course of a business of providing credit or as part of, or incidental to, any other business.